criamico/ReactES6-webpack-boilerplate/readme.md

 - ES6/JSx linters enabled
 - Live reloading with webpack-dev-server in Dev mode
 - Support for tests with Jasmine enabled
-- Webpack Production configuration generates index.hmtl, bundle.js and main.css already minified, deploys assets in /dist folder
+- Webpack Production configuration generates already minified assets and deploys in /dist folder
+- Test enabled

 ## Installation and use
+Currently used versions of node/npm:
+6.10.0/6.1.0

-Grab the npm version specified in .nvmrc:
+Grab the npm version specified in .nvmrc: (only works on linux/mac OS) `nvm use`
-`nvm use`

 Install npm dependencies: